About Book Compass

 The Philosophy

-Use the books as entry points for conversations about ethics, history, and human nature.
-The goal is wisdom and critical thinking, not just literacy or literary appreciation.
-If a book seems too difficult, try it anyway (she'll either rise to it or return to it later with more context).
+Use the books as entry points for conversations about ethics, history, and what people are for.
+The goal is a reader who thinks, not merely one who reads.
+If a book seems too difficult, try it anyway (she'll either rise to it or return with more context, and either outcome is fine).

 Core Principles